finos/symphony-wdk/docs/reference.md

 #### <a name="update-message-id"></a> message-id

 Message id of the message to be updated.
-Both url safe and base64 encoded urls are accepted
+Both url safe and base64 encoded urls are accepted.

+#### <a name="silent"></a> silent

+Silent flag in the update message activity.
+The new updated message will be marked as read when the flag is set to true, unread otherwise.
+The default value is true.

 ### pin-message